bazelbuild/bazel/site/docs/bazel-and-android.md

 Android Studio and IntelliJ.

 *  [Android rules](be/android.html).
-The Build Encyclopedia describes the rules you can use to build and test Android apps with Bazel.
+The Build Encyclopedia describes the rules for building and testing Android apps with Bazel.
 *  [Integration with Android Studio](ide.html).
 Bazel is compatible with Android Studio using the [Android Studio with Bazel](https://ij.bazel.build/) plugin.